isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-it-cost-to-paint-kitchen-cabinets/index.md

 You can always set aside $50 to $70 for a miscellaneous costs plan.
 ### d.
 Transport Cost
 Depending on where your home is located, the transport cost will also vary  the far the kitchen (home) the higher the transport cost.
 Moreover, the cost of transporting the material and tools needed is determined by the quantity ordered.
-You will pay more if the quantities ordered are more  unless the seller offers after-sales services.�Transport costs also include the cost of ferrying the painter to your home and back.
+You will pay more if the quantities ordered are more  unless the seller offers after-sales services.Transport costs also include the cost of ferrying the painter to your home and back.
 Otherwise, such costs will be accounted for in labor costing.
 In case you are buying a few materials and tools, its advisable to purchase them from a nearby retailer/vendor.
 However, for large quantities, its recommended that you buy them from manufacturers or wholesalers in order to enjoy after-sales services and other discounts.
 The transport may cost you about $13 to $60 per mile depending on the road infrastructure in your locality.